wittevrongelthibaut/personal-website/src/routes/blog/hack-the-future.md

 ## 📝 Conclusion

 This was my first hackathon experience and I really enjoyed it.
 I learned a lot about AWS and how to use it.
 I also met a lot of new people and had a lot of fun.
-I would definitely recommend this hackathon to anyone who is interested in participating in a hackathon.
+Furthermore, I would definitely recommend this hackathon to anyone who is interested in participating in a hackathon.

+Djelal and I also talked to the company i8c who came up with the challenge about potential internship opportunities or job opportunities.
+We will see what the future brings!